"OK. Now, you remember what to do?" Carlos' black eyes squinted

 "That's a nasty spot you have there," Charles mumbled as he parted Erik's

 hair to examine the wound.
 "It's not all that big, though."
-He put his arm
+He put

 around Erik and pulled until his cousin was on his feet.
 "What happened?"